DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-16-swapping-the-sign-in-and-get-started-calls-to-action-on-the-service-landing-page.md

 We also noticed that ‘get started’ is ambiguous and could mean that users without an account click on it by mistake.

-So we have changed this to a sentence below the ‘sign in’ button that says “If your organisation has not been set up to use the service, email becomingateacher@digital.education.gov.uk.”
+So we have changed this to a sentence below the ‘sign in’ button that says “If your organisation has not been set up to use the service, email <becomingateacher@digital.education.gov.uk>.”